Ang3/php-excel-encoder/README.md

 // Encode data with specific format
 $xls = $encoder->encode($data, ExcelEncoder::XLSX);
-//

-// Put the content in a file with format extension file_put_contents('my_excel_file.xlsx', $xls);
+// Put the content in a file with format extension for example file_put_contents('my_excel_file.xlsx', $xls);
 ```